Healthy living

 However, our testing shows there's no need to splash the cash to get effective protection.
 We tested supermarket and own-label products that protect skin well for less than big-brand rivals.

 Lidl and Aldi are our top recommendations for good budget sun protection this summer.
-Both passed key sun safety tests and are Great Value picks thanks to their low prices compared to rivals.
+Both passed key sun safety tests and are Great Value picks, thanks to their low prices compared to rivals.

 Below, you can see all the products that have passed our independent 2025 sunscreen tests.

 To achieve a Which?
-Test Pass, a sunscreen has to pass both our UVA and UVB tests, which are run to British and International approved standards for sun creams in an independent lab.
+Test Pass, a sunscreen has to pass both our UVA and UVB tests, which are run to British and international approved standards for sun creams in an independent lab.

 Great Value products are 20% or more cheaper than the average price per 100ml of the products on test.

-Best Buys are our top sun cream picks and this information is exclusive to full Which? members, who support our testing and wider mission to help consumers.
+Best Buys are our top sun cream picks, and this information is exclusive to full Which? members, who support our testing and wider mission to help consumers.
 These products not only pass sun protection tests but also score highly for application.

 Our sun cream tests are completely independent.
-We test to British and Internationally agreed test standards for sunscreens, used by manufacturers and other consumer organisations in the UK and across the EU.
+We test to British and internationally agreed test standards for sunscreens, used by manufacturers and other consumer organisations in the UK and across the EU.
 And we do it in independent labs, whose identity we keep secret to protect the independence of our testing.

 For each product, we will test up to three samples to confirm the results.
 If a product fails, we'll retest with a second sample.
 If it passes, we'll test a third time to determine the final result.

 We select popular brands from a range of big-name retailers, aiming for the widest possible market coverage.
 However, as sunscreen testing is extremely expensive, we can only test a limited selection.
-We test the types that are most popular, but with some variation each year, to allow us to cover a broader range of options.
+We test the types that are most popular, but with some variation each year, to enable us to cover a broader range of options.

 For example, this year we included SPF50+ adults' products, as it's a category that is becoming more popular and widely used.